TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/getting-started-unity.md

 > macOS: (Unity installation folder)/PlaybackEngines/AndroidPlayer/Tools/GradleTemplates

 #### mainTemplate.gradle Setting
-- JCenter and Google repositories must be added to mainTemplate.gradle.
+- mavenCentral and Google repositories must be added to mainTemplate.gradle.
 - Each module has Android Unity plugins, and add a plugin of the module of choice to mainTemplate.gradle.
     - To add Android Unity Plugins, see guides for each module.